 Telework is a growing trend within many corporations.
-Employees are able to work from home by connecting to their employer's computer system.
-The employee's work files and e-mail are usually available ensuring that they are never out of the corporate loop.
-Meetings are also conducted remotely through conference calls and web conferencing.
+Employees are able to work from home by connecting to their employer’s computer network.
+The employee’s work files and e-mail are usually available ensuring that they are never out of the corporate loop.
+Meetings are also conducted remotely through conference calls.

 Environmental concerns, including providing commute options, can be strong drivers for teleworking.
 However, other equally important reasons such as improving business efficiency, reducing costs, meeting customer needs, worker retention or emergency preparedness, may be even more compelling for an employer in considering a telework option.

 - Telework can be a powerful employee recruitment tool attracting high quality employees to your organization.

 - It allows employers to draw from a larger pool of potential candidates.